Structured Prompts Improve Evaluation of Language Models: Results and Discussion

 \subsection{Computational Cost Analysis}

-We evaluate the inference-time computational cost across prompting methods by examining token usage.
-BFRS and MIPROv2 optimizations are one-time expenses amortized over future runs: DSPy’s documentation reports that optimization runs range from a few cents to tens of dollars depending on the configuration,\footnote{DSPy Optimizer Costs: \url{https://dspy.ai/learn/optimization/optimizers/}.}.
-Our optimization costs match DSPy's reported range.
-We therefore focus our analysis on inference-time tokens.
+We evaluate the computational cost of prompting methods through inference-time token usage.
+We focus on recurring inference-time cost (relevant to leaderboard reporting and deployment), and treat prompt optimization as an amortized one-time setup cost because even the most expensive optimization run cost below \$10 (small relative to the cost of evaluating full benchmark suites).
 In our setup, the input (e.g., question, patient note) is identical across prompting methods, and outputs are capped at $<$200 tokens.
-As a result, differences in inference cost arise almost entirely from the \emph{prompt prefix} (the instructions and demonstrations prepended to the input).
+The differences in inference cost arise almost entirely from the \emph{prompt prefix} (the instructions and demonstrations prepended to the input).
 Hence, we quantify the number of \emph{additional prompt tokens} relative to the HELM baseline instruction, capturing each prompting method's overhead.
 DSPy introduces a lightweight structured prompt template across all methods, resulting in 138 additional tokens for Zero-Shot Predict and 164 tokens for Zero-Shot CoT, which further includes a brief reasoning header.
-In contrast, BFRS and MIPROv2 insert task-specific demonstrations, producing much larger prompts: averaged across LMs and benchmarks, BFRS adds 1,779 tokens per query and MIPROv2 adds 1,694.
+In contrast, BFRS and MIPROv2 insert task-specific demonstrations, producing much larger prompts: averaged across LMs and benchmarks, BFRS adds 1,741 tokens per query and MIPROv2 adds 1,816.
+Figure~\ref{fig:cost_analysis} shows the resulting tradeoff aggregated across benchmarks.
+Few-shot optimizers reach high performance but require the largest token budgets.
+Zero-Shot CoT captures most of these gains while using minimal additional prompt tokens, making Zero-Shot CoT the most cost-effective structured prompting method in our study.
+Figure~\ref{fig:cost_analysis_granular} shows the resulting tradeoff at a more granular level (across each benchmark, prompting method, and model).